pafernanr/sosdiff/README.md

 options:
-  -h, --help            show this help message and exit -d, --diff            Show `diff` if a file content don't match.
+  -h, --help            show this help message and exit -d, --diff            Show `diff` when file content don't match.
   -e PluginName, --exclude PluginName
                         Exclude this PluginName.
 Can be used multiple times.
   -i PluginName, --include PluginName